INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 ## Types

 Java is **statically-typed**, so it expects its variables to be declared before they can be assigned values.
-	*Both primitives and Classes are considered as types*
+	*Both primitives and classes are considered as types*

 **Primitives:**
 - boolean (true/false)